DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 ### Buildings:
 - To produce a secure, growing income, buildings should be functional for current users and be adaptable to the changing needs of future occupants.
-  - What is the likihood that the uses will grow over time?
+  - What is the likelihood that the uses will grow over time?
 - Needs of residential tenants will vary slightly overtime - norms and fashions change
 - Needs of business tenants change through use of technology to meet needs of customers (manufacturing, provision of services, retail)
 - Demand tends to be 'price inelastic'